FAQs

 Does A Will Cover Everything I Own?

-No. Generally speaking, your will affects only those assets which are in your name alone at your death.
+No. Generally speaking, your will affects only those assets that are in your name alone at your death.
 Common assets that are not affected by your will include:

-• Assets owned with another with a right of survivorship
+- Assets owned by another with a right of survivorship

 What Happens If I Die Without A Will?